 The real AR boom happened in 2016 when Niantic launched Pokemon Go. in the game, users need to roam the real world in search of virtual pokemon.
 And till now, the number of game installations has crossed 650 million.

 What does that have to do with Sales?

 Another example is Starbucks.
 About 12,000 Starbucks coffee shops in the U.S. have become game locations for players.
-And, Starbucks have introduced a special drink for players – The Pokemon Go Frappuccino.
+And, Starbucks has introduced a special drink for players – The Pokemon Go Frappuccino.

-This example proves that augmented reality is not just an experiment, but a real tool for increasing sales by attracting new audience.
-And, even after the release of Pokemon GO, the market still has demand to create AR mobile apps that are not focused on gaming platform.
+This example proves that augmented reality is not just an experiment, but a real tool for increasing sales by attracting a new audience.
+And, even after the release of Pokemon GO, the market still has a demand to develop an augmented reality app that is not focused on the gaming platforms.

-These augmented reality apps are written in 3D programs to tie animation or contextual digital information in the computer program to an augmented reality marker in the real world.
+These apps for augmented reality are written in 3D programs to tie animation or contextual digital information in the computer program to an augmented reality marker in the real world.